aspineon/immutablex/README.md

 Class2#otherMethod:11 -> invalid invocation: c.setName("alberto")
 ```

-Please, do remember that this was programmed in a 2-hour pair programming session
-just to experiment the idea (and for fun, obviously).
-We do not provide any warranties, but
-we would be very happy to get your feedback!

-## Using the tool

 Download the 0.1 version here: https://github.com/mauricioaniche/immutablex/releases/tag/0.1

 To run:
 ```
 java -jar immutablex-0.1-SNAPSHOT-jar-with-dependencies.jar <path to your source code folder>
 ```

+_Please, do remember that this was programmed in a 2-hour pair programming session
+just to experiment the idea (and for fun, obviously).
+We do not provide any warranties, but
+we would be very happy to get your feedback!_

 ## Authors